saylordotorg/course_phil103/Unit02.md

+---
+layout: default
+title: "PHIL103: Moral and Political Philosophy"
+course_description: "A survey of the development and application of moral reasoning skills to contemporary social and political issues.
+Topics include philosophical investigations of justice, the value of human life, the moral standing of the free market, fundamental human rights and the conditions for a moral community."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Rights, the State, and the Free Market** <span id="2"></span> *So far, we have only considered theories of just action that base their criteria for justice on an action’s consequences.
 Utilitarianism, as we